molivil/warnick/README.md

 ## Usage
 ```
-$ warnick.sh <URL> [datestring] [maxdepth] [owner]
+$ ./warnick.sh <URL> [datestring] [maxdepth] [owner]
 ```
 ### Examples
 ```
-$ warnick.sh www.domain.com
+$ ./warnick.sh www.domain.com
-$ warnick.sh www.domain.com 1997
+$ ./warnick.sh www.domain.com 1997
-$ warnick.sh www.domain.com 19970401
+$ ./warnick.sh www.domain.com 19970401
-$ warnick.sh www.domain.com 19970401 8
+$ ./warnick.sh www.domain.com 19970401 8
 ```
 The first command in the list above will mirror an entire site from archive.org (https://web.archive.org/web/1997/http://www.domain.com/), whereas the last one will mirror a specific file and use the datestring to target files that are close to the given date (19970411).
 The web site will be stored under the subdirectory ./sites/www.domain.com".
-It will use the maximum link traversal depth of 8.
+It will use the maximum link traversal depth of 10 (or whatever you specify, usually 10 is recommended).

 ## Parameters explained
 ### &lt;URL&gt;